Close-up of black airplane engine air intake vents with metallic blades.

 • Neglecting fire damper maintenance can lead to malfunction during a fire, allowing smoke and fire to spread through the building's ductwork, endangering lives and property.
 Failure to comply with regular inspections can also result in fines or penalties, as it breaches legal safety standards.

-• The building owner or facility manager is typically responsible for ensuring fire dampers are tested and maintained in accordance with safety regulations.
+• The building owner or facility manager is typically responsible for ensuring fire and smoke dampers are tested and maintained in accordance with safety regulations.
 It is important to hire a qualified professional to carry out the inspections, ensuring compliance and building safety.

 Still have questions?
 Contact us for more information: